 Should you ever need to activate your beacon, rescue is free in most parts of the world.

 How Often Do You Replace An EPIRB Battery?

 Routine maintenance of your beacon is key to having a successful survival plan, and EPIRB battery replacement (and HRU replacement if applicable) is imperative to your survival.
 There is a battery expiration date on every beacon, and beacon batteries should be replaced at the interval specified by the relevant administration, or at the latest by the expiry date on the device.
 Some administrations require EPIRBs to be regularly serviced, for example every 4 or 5 years and often require the battery to be replaced at the same time, even if the expiry date on the battery has not yet been reached.

 Personal locator beacons and EPRIBs serve the same purpose but have some key differences that differentiate the two.

-- Personal Locator Beacons are smaller and are generally designed to be on the person or kept in a bag or kit.
+- Personal Locator Beacons are smaller and are generally designed to be worn by the person or kept in a bag or kit.

 - EPIRBs are larger and often mounted to a boat or marine vessel.

-- EPIRBs have longer battery life and have a strobe light built-in
+- EPIRBs have longer battery life (minimum of 48 hours) and have a strobe light built-in

-- PLBs have a shorter battery life, and may or may not have a strobe.
+- PLBs have a shorter battery life (minimum 24 hours), and may or may not have a strobe.
 Most ACR PLBs have a strobe light built in.

 An EPIRB with a GPS interface or internal GPS greatly reduces the search radius down to 100 meters (110 yards) but also significantly reduces the notification time from less than 1 hour down to 1 minute.